We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 But since a lovely life story documentary by Peter Muxlow in the 90s, I felt there was a lack of documentation about Gareth's creative life as a composer.
 He's a wonderful man to spend time with — funny, open, stimulating and energetic — great elements for television.
 I called him and asked if we could pitch a doco idea.
 He screamed: "fab, yes let's do it Johnny!"
 So I put forward the idea of following him around for six months to Philippa Mossman at TVNZ.
 She was enthusiastic, especially since the six months included a couple of international events Gareth was to attend, which had cross-cultural elements.

 We put the schedule and budget together and started shooting, then a bomb went off in Indonesia.
 We were set to travel to Bali with a full crew to film Gareth purchasing the final elements of his gamelan orchestra equipment.
-We couldn't get insurance to cover the crew in Bali as the whole of Indonesia was suddenly under an official 'travel advisory'.
+We couldn't get insurance to cover the crew in Bali, as the whole of Indonesia was suddenly under an official 'travel advisory'.
 No insurance = no travel.
 We were all devastated.
-Gareth had planned to take his gamelan teacher and his wife with him, and we were to film the influence of gamelan on Gareth's music with village musicians in Bali.
+Gareth had planned to take his gamelan teacher and his wife with him, and we were to film the influence of gamelan on Gareth's music with musicians in a Bali village.

 Luckily we had Gareth's visit to Sydney to work with, and the incredible voices of The Song Company and their concert at Government House.
 But what could take the place of Bali?

-It is a credit to Gareth's prodigious output that we were able to link up with another of his activities that still told a fascinating story, when we had lost the Bali tale.
-The concert at Te Papa was memorable and ended with a well-deserved standing ovation.
+It's a credit to Gareth's prodigious output that after losing the Bali story, we were able to capture another of his activities that told a fascinating story.
+The Te Papa concert was memorable and ended with a well-deserved standing ovation.

 Back to top